PrefectHQ/prefect/.github/pull_request_template.md

 This pull request is:

 - [ ] A documentation / typographical error fix
-	- Good to go, no issue or tests are needed
+	- No tests or issue needed
 - [ ] A short code fix
-	- please include the issue number, and create an issue if none exists, which must include a complete example of the issue.  one line code fixes without an issue and demonstration will not be accepted.
-	- Please include: `Fixes: #<issue number>` in the commit message
+	- Please reference the related issue by including "closes `<link to issue>`" in this Pull Request's summary section.
+        - If no issue exists, please create a bug-fix issue
-	- please include tests.   one line code fixes without tests will not be accepted.
+	- Please include tests.
+One line code fixes without tests will not be accepted.
 - [ ] A new feature implementation
-	- please include the issue number, and create an issue if none exists, which must include a complete example of how the feature would look.
-	- Please include: `Fixes: #<issue number>` in the commit message
+	- Please reference the related issue by including "closes `<link to issue>`" in this Pull Request's summary section.
+        - If no issue exists, please create a feature-enhancement issue
-	- please include tests.
+	- Please include tests

-**Have a nice day!**
+    - Please make sure that your QA steps are both thorough and easy to reproduce by someobdy with limited knowledge of the feature that you are submitting

+**Happy engineering!**